 I join my colleagues on the faculty in welcoming you to the Program in Public Policy.

-I personally began my MPP program 17 years ago, and I still remember the excitement of beginning a new journey in an area that I was—and still am—deeply excited and passionate about.
-With issues such as health care reform, financial regulation, and climate change on the national agenda, it is an exciting time to be entering this field.
-I have no doubt that every one of you will make significant contributions to public policy, and over the next two years we will help you be prepared to do so.
+I started my MPP program twenty–one years ago and I still remember the excitement of beginning a new journey in an area that I was (and still am) deeply excited and passionate about.
+With nationwide debates on immigration, fiscal policy, and health care and a midterm elections across the country, it is an exciting time for you to be entering this field.
+I have no doubt that you will make significant contributions to public policy and over the next two years we will help you be prepared to do so.